isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-02-21-post-the-theatres-of-bangsawan.md

 #### The Allure of Bangsawan

 <img src="/images/Vol-15-issue-4/theatres-of-bangsawan/production.JPG">
 <div style="background-color: white;">A scene from a bangsawan production, c.
-1900s.
-Mohd Amin bin Kadarisman Collection,<i> courtesy of National Archives of Singapore</i>.</div>
+1900s.<i>Mohd Amin bin Kadarisman Collection, courtesy of National Archives of Singapore</i>.</div>

 It is believed that the first *bangsawan* troupes made their appearance in Singapore in the late 19th century, inspired by the travelling Parsi theatre groups from Gujarat, India, which started touring Malaya and the Dutch East Indies in the 1870s.[^12]